 Kristiana Clemens, President

-Kristiana Clemens has more than two decades of experience working with campus and community radio stations from Vancouver to Montreal, most recently as the Operations Officer at CFRC 101.9fm on Anishinaabe and Haudenosaunee land in Kingston, Ontario.
+Kristiana has more than two decades of experience working with campus and community radio stations from Vancouver to Montreal, most recently as the Operations Officer at CFRC 101.9fm on Anishinaabe and Haudenosaunee land in Kingston, Ontario.
 Her work has encompassed governance and policy development, programming and technical production, volunteer recruitment and training, as well as outreach and marketing.
 In addition to her work with radio and CMAC, Kristiana is the Manager of Communications and Public Engagement for Addiction & Mental Health Services KFLA, and plays keyboards in the band Deep Sixed.

 Zoë Ludski, Vice-President